Update on the Progress of the 2023 Standards Review

 - Aligning RSPO approaches with other sustainability initiatives.

-SECOND DRAFT OF THE RSPO Principles AND Criteria and RSPO Independent Smallholder Standard
+Public Comments Received: Revised RSPO Principles and Criteria and RSPO Independent Smallholder Standard

-The second draft of the revised RSPO Principles and Criteria (P&C) and RSPO Independent Smallholder Standard (ISH) will go through the second round of Public Consultation, which will be carried out from 1 – 30 June 2023 using a global online commenting platform.
+The draft of the revised RSPO Principles & Criteria (P&C) and RSPO Independent Smallholder (ISH) Standard has gone through two rounds of public consultation which was carried out during 1 November to 31 December 2022, and 1 to 30 June 2023 respectively.

 Standard Review Task Force (TF) Meeting Dates